cerbos/tutorial/06-adding-conditions/README.md

 `request.resource.id == request.principal.id`

-Adding this to the policy request a new rule to be created that is just for the `update` action which is for the `user` role and has a single condition as per the above.
+Adding this to the policy request a new rule to be created that is just for the `update` and `delete` actions which is for the `user` role and has a single condition as per the above.

 ```yaml
 ---